-- ➤ The Council reviews appointments to outside bodies and partnerships annually and periodically conducts a fundamental review of partnership arrangements. - developing, communicating and embedding codes of conduct, defining the standards of behaviour for members and staff; - An ethical framework including a local code of corporate governance which describes the set of rules and procedures within which the Council operates in order to ensure the highest possible standards of ethical behaviour and good governance.
+The Council reviews appointments to outside bodies and partnerships annually and periodically conducts a fundamental review of partnership arrangements.

+developing, communicating and embedding codes of conduct, defining the standards of behaviour for members and staff;

+- An ethical framework including a local code of corporate governance which describes the set of rules and procedures within which the Council operates in order to ensure the highest possible standards of ethical behaviour and good governance.
 It sets out the standards of behaviour that the Council expects of its councillors and staff in all areas of their conduct and also clarifies roles and responsibilities for the interaction between councillors and staff.
 The contents of these key documents are regularly publicised with staff and councillors. - The Standards Committee composed in accordance with the Localism Act 2011 requirements and the Audit and Regulatory Committee oversees the ethical framework, providing guidance and leadership for ethical governance matters for both councillors and officers. - Reviewing the effectiveness of the authority's decision-making framework, including delegation arrangements, decision making in partnerships and robustness of data quality; - ➤ The Constitution containing the Council's procedure rules and scheme of delegation is continually reviewed by Officers and Councillors via the Constitution Sub-Committee and recommendations made to full Council. - Reviewing the effectiveness of the framework for identifying and managing risks and demonstrating clear accountability; - Actively using a formal robust risk management approach via the Council's corporate Risk Management Group, to identify, and take appropriate action to mitigate against or eradicate significant risks to the Council's objectives in line with the requirements of the Council's Risk Management Strategy.
-This approach has been developed and maintained and embedded through the pro-active participation of all services via the corporate Risk Management Group and all managers have been trained in the assessment, management and monitoring of risks - Ensuring effective counter-fraud and anti-corruption arrangements are developed and maintained: - ➤ The Council has a suite of policies in place to promote a positive anti-fraud and corruption culture and ensure effective reporting and action in the event of suspected malpractice.
-These include an anti-fraud and corruption policy and response plan, ethical framework, financial procedure rules, money laundering and whistleblowing policies. - ➤ Senior management are required to ensure that the risks of fraud and corruption are effectively managed at strategic and operational levels, with competent and trained staff working within systems that incorporate effective anti-fraud and corruption controls. - Ensuring effective management of change and transformation; - ➤ An Organisational Development and Transformation Manager within the Council Management structure manages a fully resourced Transformation team.
-There is an established Transformation Board with a robust project management methodology which is applied to all change projects.
+This approach has been developed and maintained and embedded through the pro-active participation of all services via the corporate Risk Management Group and all managers have been trained in the assessment, management and monitoring of risks. - The Risk Management Strategy has been revised this year following an external review of its risk management arrangements undertaken by the Council's insurers Zurich.